paul-grassi/800-63-3/sp800-63-3/front.md

 authentication; authentication assurance; authenticator; assertions; credential service provider;
 electronic authentication; electronic credentials; identity proofing;
-passwords; PKI;.
+passwords; PKI.

 ### Acknowledgements

-The authors, Donna Dodson, Paul Grassi, Elaine Newton, Ray Perlner, and Tim Polk of the National Institute of Standards and Technology (NIST); William Burr of Dakota Consulting; James Fenton of TBD; and Sarbari Gupta and Emad Nabbus of Electrosoft, would like to acknowledge the contributions of our many reviewers, including Lachelle LeVan from GSA and Justin Richer from Bespoke Engineering.
+The authors, Donna Dodson, Paul Grassi, Elaine Newton, Ray Perlner, and Tim Polk of the National Institute of Standards and Technology (NIST); William Burr of Dakota Consulting; James Fenton of TBD; and Sarbari Gupta and Emad Nabbus of Electrosoft, would like to acknowledge the contributions of our many reviewers, including LaChelle LeVan from GSA and Justin Richer from Bespoke Engineering.

 ### Executive Summary